My First Day At The Gym Was a Nightmare

 It doesn’t matter if you’re lifting weights or just figuring out how to use the treadmill.

-So, commit to showing up whether your last workout was wack, everyone was looking at you, or you haven’t recovered from body aches.
+Whether your last workout was whack, everyone was looking at you, or you haven’t recovered from body aches.

 2. Know The Different Muscle Groups